 The YotaPhone 2’s rear e-ink screen permits you to scan e-books for long periods while not exhausting the battery resource, this is a feature no different phone has.
-It’s has good well-rounded specs and an honest front screen too.
-Though the YotaPhone 2’s e-ink show is splendidly decent, and might end in far better battery life, the phone has to be significantly cheaper if it’s reaching to be a wise purchase over different android phones.
-The complete purpose of the YotaPhone 2’s existence is that the second screen on the rear.
-It uses e-ink technology, which is not backlit like typical LCDs and solely uses power once it refreshes what is on the screen.
+It has good well-rounded specs and an honest front screen too.
+Though the YotaPhone 2’s e-ink show is splendidly decent and might end in far better battery life, the phone has to be significantly cheaper if it’s reaching to be a wise purchase over different android phones.
+The complete purpose of the YotaPhone 2’s existence is the second screen on the rear.
+It uses e-ink technology, which is not backlit like typical LCDs, and solely uses power once it refreshes what is on the screen.
 It’s so implausibly power economical.
 You will find e-ink screens on Amazon’s Kindles, whose batteries will last up to a month on one charge.

-The YotaPhone 2’s e-ink screen is improved over its previous version both quality wise and functionality wise.
-It has 960×540-pixel resolution which is far more than 640×360 pixels of the precursor.
-This helps in making the text look brighter, accurate and a lot clear.
+The YotaPhone 2’s e-ink screen is improved over its previous version both quality-wise and functionality-wise.
+It has a 960×540-pixel resolution which is far more than 640×360 pixels of the precursor.
+This helps in making the text look brighter, accurate, and a lot clear.
 It still has issues though.
 Its biggest drawback is with ghosting which simply means once the screen refreshes what is thereon, a faint trace of the previous screen is left behind.
 Though YotaPhone aforesaid this can be a bug within the code and can be resolved.

-The e-ink screen is absolutely touch-enabled unlike the previous version.
+The e-ink screen is absolutely touch-enabled, unlike the previous version.
 Thus you will be able to swipe around as you ordinarily would.
-It is much less responsive as compared to the LCD screen, thus it is not feasible for fast texting or emailing, however it will bring additional practicality to the rear end display.
-Pressing and holding the home button on the LCD permits you to instantly take a screenshot of whatever’s on screen and display it on the rear panel.
+It is much less responsive as compared to the LCD screen, thus it is not feasible for fast texting or emailing, however, it will bring additional practicality to the rear end display.
+Pressing and holding the home button on the LCD permits you to instantly take a screenshot of whatever’s on-screen and display it on the rear panel.
 It will then sit there till you replace it.
 It stays even if the phone’s battery dies utterly.